tabiosg/big-two/README.md

 ## How to Play

-For debugging purpose, a red card represents the back of the card.
-A blue card represents an empty slot.
-A yellow card represents the starting screen.

 The website keeps track of the current state of the Big Two game.
 In order to move onto the next state, one must press the "Go Next" button.
 The button can be seen in the following image.